osgi/osgi.enroute.site/_appnotes/resolving.md

 So far this App Note only visited the _graphic user interface_ (GUI).
 However, bnd always keeps all information in simple properties files that can also edited as text.
 In the Run editor (that edits `bndrun` files) you can also select the `Source` view.
 Not all features of a `bndrun` file can be manipulated through the GUI.
 This section therefore shows what is in the source and it can be manipulated.

-Notice that most instructons are [_merge properties_](http://bnd.bndtools.org/chapters/820-instructions.html).
+Notice that most instructions are [_merge properties_](http://bnd.bndtools.org/chapters/820-instructions.html).
 That is, bnd will first find all properties that start with the instruction name and merge their values together.
 For example, if you set `-runrequires`, `-runrequires.foo`, and `-runrequires.bar` bnd will use the combination of these properties.
 The order is the sorting order of the names used.

 ### `-runfw`